dready92/PHP-on-Couch/doc/api/couchclient/database.rst

         Feed type to use.
 In case of "continuous" feed type, $callback should be set and should be a PHP callable object (so *is_callable($callback)* should be true)

-        The callable function or method will receive two arguments : the JSON object decoded as a PHP object, and a couchClient instance, allowing developers to issue CouchDB queries from inside the callback.
+        The callable function or method will receive two arguments : the JSON object decoded as a PHP object, and a cloned CouchClient instance, allowing developers to issue CouchDB queries from inside the callback.

         :params string $value: The feed value.
         :params callable $callback: The callback function to execute for each document received.